Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 All-in-all, it would’ve been even worse without Nofl’s input.
 And if Julian was honest, less fun too.
 The little guy’s inimitable bedside manner was growing on him.

-“Darling! *Fabulous* to see you!
+"Darling! *Fabulous* to see you!
 Come in, come in!
-Hop up on the slab and I’ll get the anal probe ready…”
+Hop up on the slab and I’ll get the anal probe ready…"

 Julian snorted.
-“Graffiti troll’s been back again, huh?”
+"Graffiti troll’s been back again, huh?"
 Nofl’s lab had suffered a few cases of vandalism over the last few months. *Somebody* out there had a grudge against Corti, and a passive-aggressive approach to venting it.

-“With a scatalogical return to form!
+"With a scatalogical return to form!
 His recent work just hasn’t been *inspired,* but this morning’s offering was a masterpiece.
-I might have it framed!”
+I might have it framed!"

-“I wouldn’t encourage ‘em.”
+"I wouldn’t encourage ‘em."

-“It’s alright, I have a plan.
-I’ve decided to build a guard!”
+"It’s alright, I have a plan.
+I’ve decided to build a guard!"

-“...Oh?”
+"...Oh?"

 Nofl pointed to a half-finished...project… on one of his smaller workbenches.
-“Stabby the Flamingo!”
+"Stabby the Flamingo!"

-“...I have so many questions.
-But, uh...let’s just stick with the physical.”
+"...I have so many questions.
+But, uh...let’s just stick with the physical."

-“You’re probably right.
-No anal probe, then?”
+"You’re probably right.
+No anal probe, then?"

-Julian smirked, “...No.
-Thank you.”
+Julian smirked, "...No.
+Thank you."

-“Probably for the best, I don’t own one anyway.”
+"Probably for the best, I don’t own one anyway."
 Nofl tittered and guided Julian toward his scanner suite instead.
-“Back from Akyawentuo, I notice.”
+"Back from Akyawentuo, I notice."

-“Oh?”
+"Oh?"

 Nofl indicated the biofilter arch around his lab’s front door that swept his guests safely clean when they entered.
-“There’s a unique class of microorganism on that planet that you probably don’t even notice.
+"There’s a unique class of microorganism on that planet that you probably don’t even notice.
 Almost like an airborne phytoplankton.
 Totally harmless, in fact by deathworld microbe standards it’s practically a puppy.
-But…”
+But…"

-Frontline doesn’t catch it?”
+Frontline doesn’t catch it?"

-“Oh, it’s not harmful.
-In fact it’ll all be dead by tomorrow, Human skin is *not* a hospitable environment for it, oh no.” Nofl rummaged through a mess of tools on his bench that was probably perfectly logical and ordered according to his own system.
-“But its presence is a surefire telltale of somebody who visited that planet.
-Ah!”
+"Oh, it’s not harmful.
+In fact it’ll all be dead by tomorrow, Human skin is *not* a hospitable environment for it, oh no." Nofl rummaged through a mess of tools on his bench that was probably perfectly logical and ordered according to his own system.
+"But its presence is a surefire telltale of somebody who visited that planet.
+Ah!"

-He turned and waved an implement up and down Julian’s body. “...Tch.
-Being pulled and stretched like that must *hurt.”*
+He turned and waved an implement up and down Julian’s body. "...Tch.
+Being pulled and stretched like that must *hurt."*

 Julian shrugged.
-“Not too bad.”
+"Not too bad."
 Truth be told it hurt quite a heck of a lot, but, well.
 There was pain, and there was *pain,* the kind that warned a fella he was about to be torn in half.
 Yan was usually pretty good about avoiding the latter.

-“Oh well, no major damage, and your bruises heal quickly… hold still, this is the tickly bit.”
+"Oh well, no major damage, and your bruises heal quickly… hold still, this is the tickly bit."

 Julian sighed and pulled his shirt up for Nofl to press the scanner to his belly.
 Sure enough, it tickled.

-“Mmm...good news all around.
+"Mmm...good news all around.
 No sign of a hernia or anything.
 Whatever you’re doing to have such a strong core, keep doing it!
 Internal organs are adapting to the Ceuezzir-derivative nicely...your heart seems to have strengthened considerably, goodness me!
-That’s one long-term worry off the list, eh?”
+That’s one long-term worry off the list, eh?"

-“I guess I’ve never really worried too much about that.”
+"I guess I’ve never really worried too much about that."
 Julian shrugged.

-“Unsurprising.
-The life *you* lead you’re far more likely to be shot, stabbed, blown up, or eaten by something…”
+"Unsurprising.
+The life *you* lead you’re far more likely to be shot, stabbed, blown up, or eaten by something…"

-“No no, I mean...I’ve never really felt heart pains, y’know?
-Like, I’m always out of breath before I feel anything like that.”
+"No no, I mean...I’ve never really felt heart pains, y’know?
+Like, I’m always out of breath before I feel anything like that."

-“A good sign!
-Still, given your prodigious mass, it’s good to keep on top of these things…”
+"A good sign!
+Still, given your prodigious mass, it’s good to keep on top of these things…"

-“Right.
+"Right.
 So.
-Clean bill of health?”
+Clean bill of health?"

-“As far as my considerable talents say, yes.
-You’re as healthy as a HEAT operator!”
+"As far as my considerable talents say, yes.
+You’re as healthy as a HEAT operator!"
 Nofl turned, tossed the scanner back onto the bench and grabbed a tablet.
-“Now.
-I’m sure you’re *much* more interested in my impression of your children.”
+"Now.
+I’m sure you’re *much* more interested in my impression of your children."

 Julian gulped, and nodded fervently.
 On that point, Nofl was so right that he didn’t even want to say it.

 Fortunately, the little guy saw right through him.
 Corti faces weren’t very expressive, but Nofl had a particular *smirk* he wore in moments like these as he handed over the tablet.
-“They have, I’m pleased to announce, suffered no detectable deviation from their expected neural development.
-As far as I can tell you have a pair of basically normal human babies, just as your own doctors said.”
+"They have, I’m pleased to announce, suffered no detectable deviation from their expected neural development.
+As far as I can tell you have a pair of basically normal human babies, just as your own doctors said."

 Julian heaved a huge, relieved sigh.
 He trusted human doctors, of *course,* but Nofl was the guy who’d first invented Cruezzir.
 There was absolutely nobody in the galaxy more qualified to comment on its effects.
 Between his opinion and the expert advice of the paediatricians, a dizzying weight had just slid off him.

 Still, where his kids were concerned, there was no such thing as *too* safe.
-“You’re *sure* now?
-Normal?”
+"You’re *sure* now?
+Normal?"

-“Well.
+"Well.
 They’re well-developed for their age, but within normal bounds.
-I don’t think you need to worry about either of them growing up as schizophrenic supersoldiers.”
+I don’t think you need to worry about either of them growing up as schizophrenic supersoldiers."

-“Christ.”
-Julian leaned against a counter. “...I feel like we dodged a bullet there.”
+"Christ."
+Julian leaned against a counter. "...I feel like we dodged a bullet there."

-“My working theory with Cruezzir and its relationship to human mental health is that it strengthens the pathways your brains naturally develop in response to repeated crisis situations.
+"My working theory with Cruezzir and its relationship to human mental health is that it strengthens the pathways your brains naturally develop in response to repeated crisis situations.
 You’re a *profoundly* resilient people that way.
 But your babies, of course, are being raised in a loving home.
-No abnormal stress means none of the triggers that Cruezzir amplifies.”
+No abnormal stress means none of the triggers that Cruezzir amplifies."

-Julian nodded. “...That makes sense.
-So they’re basically normal.”
+Julian nodded. "...That makes sense.
+So they’re basically normal."

-*“Completely* normal, darling.
-And by *‘normal’* what I mean is *‘within expected biological norms.’”* Nofl smiled, and sauntered over across his lab.
-“I can tell that’s a weight of your shoulders.
-Coffee?”
+*"Completely* normal, darling.
+And by *‘normal’* what I mean is *‘within expected biological norms.’"* Nofl smiled, and sauntered over across his lab.
+"I can tell that’s a weight of your shoulders.
+Coffee?"

-“No thanks.
-Already had some, and I was gonna take a nap when I get home.”
+"No thanks.
+Already had some, and I was gonna take a nap when I get home."

-“I have the best decaf in the galaxy?”
+"I have the best decaf in the galaxy?"

-Julian chuckled. “...Some other time.
-Thanks, Nofl.”
+Julian chuckled. "...Some other time.
+Thanks, Nofl."

-“Oh, I always have time for you.
-Why don’t you check in later, you can see how Stabby is progressing.”
+"Oh, I always have time for you.
+Why don’t you check in later, you can see how Stabby is progressing."

-Julian glanced at the bizarre project. “...I’ll… see if I can make time in my busy schedule.”
+Julian glanced at the bizarre project. "...I’ll… see if I can make time in my busy schedule."

-“There’s always more time than you think, darling!
-But go on, be your usual busy-bee self!”
+"There’s always more time than you think, darling!
+But go on, be your usual busy-bee self!"

 Julian shook his head and let himself out, chuckling to himself.
 As far as he could tell, Nofl viewed him as a kind of challenge.
 Julian had long ago stopped finding his antics shocking, so Nofl responded by being aggressively *weirder* whenever Julian visited.
 So far, it seemed a stalemate: Julian wasn’t yet *completely* immune to the little gray fella’s antics, but Nofl still hadn’t achieved whatever his definition of victory was.